 I loved reading Lonely Planet’s Fiji guidebook whilst sunbathing on deck, it really helped me to understand the culture and history of the beautiful islands we visited.
-Check in out on Amazon via the link below ( disclaimer, I get a small commission if you purchase at no extra cost to you).

 We arrive fresh-faced and eager at Wailoloa Beach outside the Bamboo Travellers in Nadi.
 5 or 6 Fijian men are loitering on the sand, talking and smoking, when suddenly, all trace of languidness disappears and we are swarmed.
 Each man grabs a piece of luggage and speeds down the beach towards a moored speedboat.
 One hoists my suitcase over his head with a greeting of ‘Bula’ and a smile that only slips slightly as he feels the weight of it.
 I can already see that a wheeled suitcase was a terrible idea.
 Slightly concerned at the speed by which we have been robbed of our luggage, we follow closely behind.
 It is only then that we are asked questions of ‘Fantasea?
 Fantasea?’, relieving us that these would-be thieves are somehow associated with our booking.